-In the movie, Neville reveal to Harry that Bellatrix Lestrange was one of the death eaters who tortured his parents.
-In the Goblet of Fire, the penseive reveals this to Harry after Karkaroff names Barty Crouch Jr in the scene.
+In the movie, Neville reveals to Harry that Bellatrix Lestrange was one of the death eaters who tortured his parents.
+In the previous book (Goblet of Fire), the Pensieve had revealed this to Harry after Karkaroff named Barty Crouch Jr in the scene.
 So Harry would already know this before Neville told him.

 While at Hogwarts, Harry keeps in close contact with Sirius through owl messages and secret Floo Network calls (Sirius is nearly caught by Umbridge at one such instant, causing her to start monitoring the Network).
 Sirius, being still a fugitive, needs to stay in Grimmauld Place at all times (since it was implied that Voldemort's Death Eaters now know he is an unregistered animagus due to Wormtail informing them), causing him to become edgy and irritated, and he frequently clashes with Severus Snape, whose role in the Order becomes ever more prominent.
 Harry hears about Dumbledore's wish for him to learn Occlumency from Snape during the Christmass holiday spent at Grimmauld Place (in the movie, he is taken for his first lesson immediately after the attack on Mr Weasley).
 Upon hearing this, Sirius threatens Snape with serious consequences (almost to the point of duelling), should Snape abuse these lessons to harass Harry.